Edward Olivares Preview, Player Props: Royals vs. Blue Jays

 Edward Olivares At The Plate

-- Olivares is batting .258 with 19 doubles, four triples, nine home runs and 17 walks.
+- Olivares is hitting .256 with 19 doubles, four triples, nine home runs and 17 walks.

-- Olivares enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .400 with three homers.

-- Olivares has reached base via a hit in 53 games this season (of 87 played), and had multiple hits in 17 of those games.
+- Olivares has picked up a hit in 60.2% of his 88 games this season, with more than one hit in 19.3% of them.

-- In 21.8% of his games this season, Olivares has had at least one RBI.
+- In 22.7% of his games this year, Olivares has had at least one RBI.
 He's picked up more than one in 5.7% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.